Tagless Label Printing

 Printed labels are available using black or white ink.
 Custom ink colors can be ordered.
-The print area is a 3″ diameter circle.
+The print area has a 2.5″ diameter circle size limit.
 Your design MUST stay within the dotted circle line.
 Single color, 300 DPI, vector artwork is required.
 You can download a tagless label template for pad printing here.
 The file can be imported into Adobe Illustrator, Corel Draw, or other vector-based graphics software for editing.

 There is a one-time setup fee to burn each plate.
 Additionally, there is a per-print charge.
 Current pricing can be found here.
 A new plate is needed for each different tag.
 Details on this are explained in the “Shirt & FTC Requirements” section below.

 Pad printing is also a great alternative option for other branding techniques.
 For example, we can print a sleeve or back neckline of a shirt with a one-color company logo.
 This would help increase your brand’s visibility on a garment.
 Additionally, pad printing is great for printing masks!
 Pad printing is ideal for 24-500 of exact same print, especially on a repeat basis.